In this post, we will explain set up a ranging application for the Raspberry Pi to display the distances between two DWM1000 modules.

 If it is not accurate enough for the range order you are trying to measure, this can be tweaked a little by changing the Antenna Delay .
 The Antenna Delay is the delay between the time a signal arrives at the receiving antenna and the time the arriving message is time-stamped inside the DW1000.
 This value will vary slightly between different units of the DW1000 and can be changed to affect precision.
 Note that distances are not really accurate above 70 meters and below 45 centimeters and if we try to measure outside this span, we might see incorrect values.
 We need to change this value in the DW1000Constants.py module.
 By default, it is set to 16390 but this can be changed and tested progressively to match the desired precision.

 Instead of using, a Raspberry Pi as the host, you can also use an Arduino board like in this article.
-Mixing the hosts is possible: for instance, you can use an Arduino board as the Tag and a Raspberry Pi as the Anchor.
+Mixing the hosts is possible: for instance, you can use an Arduino board as the Tag and a Raspberry Pi as the Anchor, like in this geofencing example.